JuliaML/MLDatasets.jl/docs/src/index.md

 ## Available Datasets

 Each dataset has its own dedicated sub-module.
+Their functionality is documented accordingly.
-As such, it makes sense to document their functionality similarly distributed.
-Find below a list of available datasets and their documentation.
+Find below a list of the available datasets and their documentation.

 ### Image Classification